smitkoli18ce5005/MDP_Employee_Wage_TypeScript/readme.md

 9 - Task_6  | Check if there is any Part Time Wage
 9 - Task_7  | Find the number of days the Employee Worked
-10          | Store the Day and the Daily Wage along with the Total wage using map
+10          | Store the Day and the Daily Wage along with the Total wage using map 11          | Store the Day, Hours Worked on single day and wage earned in object